Eça de Queiroz: Biography

 Eça then worked in the Portuguese consular service and after two years' service at Havana was stationed, from late 1874 until April 1879, at 53 Grey Street, Newcastle upon Tyne, where there is a memorial plaque in his honour.
 His diplomatic duties included the dispatch of detailed reports to the Portuguese foreign office concerning the unrest in the Northumberland and Durham coalfields – in which, as he points out, the miners earned twice as much as those in South Wales, along with free housing and a weekly supply of coal.
 The Newcastle years were among the most productive of his literary career.
 He published the second version of O Crime de Padre Amaro in 1876 and another celebrated novel, O Primo Basílio ("Cousin Bazilio") in 1878, as well as working on a number of other projects.
 These included the first of his "Cartas de Londres" ("Letters from London") which were printed in the Lisbon daily newspaper Diário de Notícias and afterwards appeared in book form as Cartas de Inglaterra.
-As early as 1878 he had at least given a name to his masterpiece Os Maias ("The Maias"), though this was largely written during his later residence in Bristol and was published only in 1888.

-In February 1886, he married Maria Emília de Castro in Lisbon and she joined him in Bristol, with the couple staying in Stoke Bishop.
-However, Maria Emília was not happy there.
-As a result they decided to rent a house in Notting Hill, London, and Eça would commute to his work in Bristol.
-It is unlikely that he would have been unhappy with this arrangement as his earlier letters indicate that he had already made frequent visits to London.
+As early as 1878 he had at least given a name to his masterpiece Os Maias ("The Maias"), though this was largely written while he was Portuguese consul in Bristol from 1879 to 1888.
+It was published the year he left Bristol to become the Portuguese consul-general in Paris.
+In February 1886, he married Maria Emília de Castro in Lisbon.
+She joined him at his residence in 38 Stoke Hill, Stoke Bishop, where there is also a memorial plaque.
+However, Maria Emília was not happy there; so they decided to rent a house in Notting Hill, London.
+As his earlier letters indicate that he had already made frequent visits to London, this was probably a satisfactory arrangement for both.
+Thereafter Eça commuted between London and Bristol, where his house in Stoke Bishop was equidistant between the outer docks at Avonmouth and inner docks in Bristol.

-Eça, a cosmopolite widely read in English literature, was not enamoured of English society, but he was fascinated by its oddity.
+Eça, a cosmopolitan widely read in English literature, was not enamoured of English society, but he was fascinated by its oddity.
 In Bristol he wrote: "Everything about this society is disagreeable to me – from its limited way of thinking to its indecent manner of cooking vegetables."
 As often happens when a writer is unhappy, the weather is endlessly bad.
 Nevertheless, he was rarely bored and was content to stay in England for some fifteen years.
 "I detest England, but this does not stop me from declaring that as a thinking nation, she is probably the foremost."
 It may be said that England acted as a constant stimulus and a corrective to Eça's traditionally Portuguese Francophilia.

-Eça's politics were of the Liberal stamp, although he was also influenced by the ideas of Pierre-Joseph Proudhon.
-In 1898, upon growing more pessimistic about the future of Portugal and Europe, he described himself as a "vague, saddened anarchist."
+Eça's politics were liberal, although he was also influenced by the ideas of Pierre-Joseph Proudhon.
+In 1898, upon growing more pessimistic about the future of Portugal and Europe, he described himself as a "vague, saddened anarchist".